 Caregiving has its rewards, but it has never been easy.
-And whether you’re caring for a child, a parent, a spouse, or another family member, caregiving has gotten more difficult and stressful this year.
-The combined stress of caregiving and COVID-19 is hurting women most, because women are more than 75 percent of the caregivers in the U.S.
+And whether you’re caring for a child, a parent, a spouse, or another family member, caregiving has gotten more difficult and stressful in the past year.
+The combined stress of caregiving and COVID-19 has hurt women most, because women are more than 75 percent of the caregivers in the U.S.

 We talked to April Sweeney, M.D., clinical psychiatrist at the OHSU Center for Women’s Health, about how these stressors are intensifying each other and how women can cope.

-COVID-19 is stressful for everyone, caregiver or no. “This was a trauma for all of us,” Dr. Sweeney says.
-“We are almost all feeling some level of worry or uncertainty.”
+COVID-19 has been stressful for everyone, caregiver or no. “This was a trauma for all of us,” Dr. Sweeney says.
+“We have almost all felt some level of worry or uncertainty.”

 For caregivers, who are already at greater risk for depression and anxiety, pandemic stress is an added burden.